All Episodes

 Yeah, of course.

-I say, No, you're wrong.
+I said, no, you're wrong.

 All the Americans pay taxes.

-What I shouldn't why shouldn't I, right?
+Why shouldn't I, right?

 I appreciate hearing your perspective.

-Um Republicans are the party of leg of legal immigration.
+Republicans are the party of legal immigration.

-Um Hillary can't say they want to respect the rule of law, but they also uh refuse to break up any families or refuse to deport anybody because current federal law on immigration says that if you're here illegally, you're not supposed to stay.
+Hillary can't say they want to respect the rule of law, but they also refuse to break up any families or refuse to deport anybody because current federal law on immigration says that if you're here illegally, you're not supposed to stay.

-Um so she can't have it both ways.
+So she can't have it both ways.

 There are illegals out there who now get invited to State of the Union address, get invited to the DNC to speak on stage.